Best Running Shoes for High Arches in 2018

 When the Dyad first emerged on the scene, Brooks was heralded for creating a wide, straight platform without the stiffness of a motion control shoe.
 This is a great shoe for individuals trying to get healthier, lose weight, or just start running again.
 The biggest advantage to this shoe is that it takes an orthotic really well.

-Its soft overlays on the uppers are seam free, so you won’t need to worry about irritation on your feet.
+The Dyad 10 also has a new seamless upper.
+Its soft overlays reduce irritation on your feet.
 You’ll also find good forefoot flexibility for a smooth transition as you transfer your body’s weight from the heel to the toes.
 This shoe has superior arch support, so it’s a great option for somebody with high arches.

 - Available in multiple widths